HMXCorp/ACTS-Procurement-Accelerator/README.md

 ### Red Flags Workbench

 The Red Flags Workbench is a Microsoft Excel Add-in designed to allow managers and analysts to explore standard procurement red flags available in a library that is based on the [Open Contracting Data Standard](https://www.open-contracting.org/data-standard/), create their own red flags, modify how red flags are assessed, and perform simulations scenarios with a subset of their procurement data.
 The Add-in applies the famililar capabilities of Excel so that business users can esily create and maintain their red flags.
 The Add-in's Cognitive Map structure provides a context for organizing red flags in a way that keeps organizations focused on goal achievement and maintaining procurement compliance situational awareness.
 See [Red Flags Workbench Installation and Use](SupportingDocuments/README.md) for information on deploying the workbench for use with the ACTS Procurement Acclerator.

-### Beneficial Ownership Engine

-The ACTS Beneficial Ownsership Engine (BOE) applies the [Transparency Engine](https://github.com/microsoft/transparency-engine) produced by Microsoft Research to develop visualizations of the relationships between entities that must comply with procurement laws and policies.
-The BOE uses machine learning spectral embedding techniques to reduce complex sets of procurement informaiton from open data sources to create a visual network that shows explicit, and possibly hidden, relationships between these entities.
-Possible hidden relationships are inferred based on similarities between attributes such as geographical location, names, addresses, and common activities (e.g, a buyer/seller relationship).
-For the ACTS Procurement Acclerator, specialized Azure Synapse pipelines are provided for generation of BOE input data from open data sources including [Open Contracting Partnership](https://www.open-contracting.org/data/data-use/), [Open Sanctions](https://www.opensanctions.org/datasets/), [Open Ownership](https://register.openownership.org/download), and [Open Corporate](https://opencorporates.com/info/our-data/).
-See [Beneficial Ownership Engine Installation and Use](SupportingDocuments/README.md) for information on deploying the BOE for use with the ACTS Procurement Acclerator.

 ### Information Assistant